The purpose of the course is to allow the students to gain

 - Maximum number of pages for the internship report:

-Number of hours for supervision including supervisor’s preparation:
+Number of hours for supervision including supervisor’s preparation time:

-The 15-page limit excludes the front page, table of contents and reference list.
+The 10-page limit excludes the front page, table of contents and reference list.

 The internship report to be completed following the internship should include: